 Disaster Recovery as a Service (DRaaS) gives you a plan for dealing with any outage — no matter how unexpected or sinister the cause.
-Since all good DRaaS solutions are tailored to the business and its infrastructure needs, the same plan will work in every instance.
+Since all good DRaaS solutions are tailored to the business and its infrastructure needs, the same plan won’t work in every instance.
 With catastrophes both natural and human-induced, cloud-based disaster recovery services are now a necessary part of IT security planning.

 When Forbes Insights and IBM surveyed 184 senior IT execs, 80 percent fully believed their Disaster Recovery plans could keep their business running.
 Of that same group though, only 22 percent had strategies that covered every critical application.
 That means a full 78 percent of surveyed businesses simply aren’t prepared to survive a disaster without significant downtime.

 That number may even be higher.
 Self-reporting can’t tell us what shape those backup and disaster recovery plans are in.
 With cyber threats getting consistently more sophisticated and natural disasters becoming more common, it takes the 24/7 focus of DRaaS providers to stay ahead of potential problems.
 Here’s how we do it.